Baby Now That I've Found You: Alison Krauss version

 In 1995, American bluegrass-country singer Alison Krauss released the song as a single from her compilation album Now That I've Found You: A Collection.
 Her version appeared in the Australian comedy film, The Castle.
 It peaked at number 49 on the Billboard Hot Country Singles & Tracks chart.
 The song won the 1996 Grammy Award for Best Female Country Vocal Performance.
+In 2024, Rolling Stone ranked the song at #135 on its 200 Greatest Country Songs of All Time ranking.